bcmpinc/StardewHack/HarvestWithScythe/README.md

 ## Config
 Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.
 * HarvestForage: Should the game be patched to allow harvesting forage with the scythe?
 Default = true.
-* HarvestSeeds: Should the game be patched to drop seeds when harvesting sunflowers with the scythe?
-Default = true.
+* AllHaveQuality: Should quality be applied to additional harvest?
+Default = false.

 ## Known bugs
 none

 ## Changes
 #### 0.3:
 * Removed dependecy on FixScytheExp.
-As the bug patched by that mod has been fixed in StardewValley 1.3.25.
+The bug patched by that mod has been fixed in StardewValley 1.3.25.
+#### 0.5:
+* There is no longer a difference in quality for additional harvest depending on whether it was harvested by hand or by scythe.
+* Added option to configure whether additional harvest should receive a quality modifier.
+* The HarvestSeeds option has been removed.
+The patch that ensures that sunflowers drop seeds when harvested with scythe will always be applied.